Forescout/eyeExtend-Connect/Custom Properties/README.md

 **Close**.

 ## Properties
-The Custom Properties App provides 3 new properties available for use in policies and actions.
+The Custom Properties App provides 4 new properties available for use in policies and actions.

 - **Short DNS Name**: This provides the resolved Short DNS Name for a host if a DNS reverse lookup successfully retrieves an entry for the host.
 This can be used in policy or to send in actions, including integrations via any of the Forescout eyeExtend modules.
 - **Current Time Formatted**: This provides a timestamp against a host set by an action.
 The formatted version of this property can be used in policies to identify timestamps *Older than* or *Before* a set time period or time.
 - **Current Time**: This provides a timestamp against a host set by an action.
 This version of the property is provided as a string value which can be used in actions such as notifications, or as part of any integrations via any of the Forescout eyeExtend modules.
+- **Active Network Adapter**: This property requires that the *Hardware Inventory > Network Adapter* property is resolved for devices first.
+This standard property retrieves all network adapter details discovered on a host.
+The custom property shortens this list to only provide the active network adapter details, as defined by a matching IP address, so that this information can easily be included in notifications or integrations.

 ## Actions
 The Custom Properties App provides 1 new action available for use in policies or manually.